From our Free Quilt Block Pattern Library

 These are the cut patches.

-With a pencil or chalk draw a diagonal line from corner to corner on the back of the two 2-3/8" squares.
+With a pencil or chalk draw a diagonal line from corner to corner on the back of the lighter of either the t#1 or #2 squares.

-With RST, pair a light and dark 2-3/8" patch and stitch a quarter inch from both sides of the drawn line.
+With RST, pair a #1 and #2.
+Stitch a quarter inch from both sides of the drawn line.

 Cut along the line to create 4 triangle square units.

-Press with the seam allowance towards the dark.
+Press with the seam allowance towards the darker fabric.

-Each quarter of this block is exactly the same, so we'll stitch those now.
+Each quarter of this block is exactly the same.